Discover more than 60+ of the best things to do in London with this handy guide. From the classics to the downright quirky.

 How does a cable car ride over the Thames sound?
 Great, but it’s going to be hella expensive right?
 Wrong.
-The Emirates Airline is not only one of the most unique ways to catch a glimpse of the city from above, it’s also one of the most affordable too.
+These badboys are not only one of the most unique ways to catch a glimpse of the city from above, it’s also one of the most affordable too.

-The route runs between North Greenwich and Excel, but I wouldn’t blame you if you took a return and just hopped on it for the ride.
+The route runs between North Greenwich and Excel, but we wouldn’t blame you if you took a return and just hopped on it for the ride.